-Nina Hooft Graafland is based in New York, and works as Member Liaison for the Americas at The Cultivist.
+Nina Hooft Graafland is based in New York, and works as Senior Member Liaison for the Americas at The Cultivist.
 In her previous role at The Gentleman’s Journal, Nina was both Advertising Manager and an arts writer for the editorial team.
 She's also worked at galleries in London and Dubai, and has a particular passion for Middle Eastern art.

 India Bhattacharjee is based in our London office and works as Member Liaison for Europe and Asia.
 She previously worked at Pace Gallery London as Assistant to the President and helped to plan and manage the events there.
 Before this she worked at various galleries and institutions, including the Events Department at Sotheby’s in London and Stockholm Auction House.
 Half Indian and half Swedish, India loves to travel.

 Marie is based in Brussels, and works as The Cultivist's Membership Manager in Belgium, The Netherlands and Luxembourg.
 After having completed Master studies in French and Russian literature in Moscow, Marie moved to New York, where she spent the last two years specializing in modern and contemporary art and the art market.
 Now back in her native Belgium, Marie continues to learn more languages to create bridges between audiences, artists and art.